ljwenger99/Sudoku-Solver/README.md

 # Sudoku-Solver
-(UNFINISHED) Program to solve a given Sudoku puzzle.
+Program to solve a given sudoku puzzle.
+Updates to add additional sudoku solving techniques may be occasionally added.